bobjolliffe/dhis2-tools-ng/README.md

 2.  analytics.cache.expiration - if you uncomment this and keep the default setting of 3600, it will cache the results of SQL analytics queries for an hour.
 These can sometimes be a big load on your database so it is highly advisable to enable this.
 On large aggregate systems it can have a dramatic effect.
 3.  system.session.timeout - this determines how long you can leave the application without being obliged to log back in again.
 The default setting (1 hour) is probably too long for sensitive applications in clinical settings.
 Something like 10 or 15 minutes might be more reasonable.

+#### Monitoring agent
+It is important to setup a monitoring agent on your DHIS2 instance.
+If you have ru the standard setup you will have installed a monitor called `munin`.
+To enable detailed monitoring of your tomcat application, you should run:

+`sudo dhis2-tomcat-munin <instance_name> proxy`